Shirshendu-Pal/Task-Manager-Basic-Backend/readme.md

-module folders have all the things model, controller, service and validations
+modules folders have all the things model, controller, service and validations

 also I implemented a swagger to test all the api swagger link